18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/data-engineering-part-5-data-pipeline/index.md

 ![data-ingestion-solutions][data-ingestion-solutions]

 In some cases, data resides outside the data repository solution like on-premises storage.
 To use this data, we need to ingest it into an AWS storage service like S3.
-This post will focus on the cloud services to implement two types of data ingestion solution which are **Batch processing** and **Stream processing**.
+This post will focus on the cloud services to implement two types of data ingestion solutions which are **Batch processing** and **Stream processing**.

 You can skip the introduction of AWS courses.
 You only need to get the idea of implementing a data ingestion solution and its purpose.

 ### Batch processing

-With batch processing, the ingestion layer periodically collects and groups source data and sends it to a destination like S3.
-Batch processing is used when there is no real need for real-time or near-real-time data, because it is easier and more affordably implemented than other ingestion options.
+The ingestion layer periodically collects and groups source data with batch processing and sends it to a destination like S3.
+Batch processing is used when there is no real need for real-time or near-real-time data because it is easier and more affordably implemented than other ingestion options.

 Options to collect and group source data and send it to S3:

-- Use DMS (Database Migration Service) to read historical data from soure systems, such as relational database management systems, data warehouses, and NoSQL databases, at any desired interval
+- Use DMS (Database Migration Service) to read historical data from source systems, such as relational database management systems, data warehouses, and NoSQL databases, at any desired interval

 Options to process raw data are: